openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 The command should return an output like

-`Revision 'greeter-7cqzq' successfully deleted in namespace 'knativetutorial'.`
+`Revision 'greeter-7cqzq' successfully deleted in namespace 'serverless-tutorial'.`

 Now invoking service will return the response from revision `greeter-6m45j`.